yosstos/BrainPopAssignment/readme.md

 # Requirements & Guides:

-- There are two main views in this app.
-[Activities view](#activities-view) and [Zoom view](#zoom-view).
+- This app contains one main view.
+That is the [Activities view](#activities-view)
-- When the user clicks on the 'View work' link it should open the zoom view
 - The main activities feed you should be using is the [Activities V1 API](#apis)
+- When the user clicks on the 'View work' link on an activity it should open a modal as seen on the [Zoom](#zoom) screenshot
+- The app should support direct access to the zoom view via your router
 - The activities timeline should be grouped and ordered by months
-- Each activity has its own set of settings that affect its rendering.
-Available activities and their settings are listed in the [Activity Types and Settings](#activity-types-and-settings) below
+- Each activity has its own set of settings that affect the way it is rendered.
+Available activities and their settings are listed in the [Activity Types and Settings](#activity-types-and-settings) section
-- The app should support direct access to the zoom view via your router
 - The app should support two types of filters:
   - Free text filter
   - Activity type filter